Top 15 Places To Visit In September Near Delhi For A Memorable Getaway

 Photo:Diego Delso / Wikimedia Commons

 Agra is popular for its rich Mughal history and its iconic Taj Mahal, a UNESCO World Heritage site.
 Agra Fort, Mehtab Bagh and Tomb of the Great Akbar, just outside Agra are other must-see attractions that you can visit during your trip to this city.
 Explore the local markets of Agra like Sadar Bazar and Kinari Bazar to shop for marble crafts and jewellery.
 Local restaurants like The Nawaabs serve great food options.
 Do not forget to try Petha, a sweet made from Ash Gourd.
 You can even check for a local cultural performance to know more about the region’s heritage.
+It is one of the top places to visit in September near Delhi for couples.

 Distance From Delhi: 230 km

-Suggested Read: Best Places To Visit Near Delhi In May To Explore
+Suggested Read: Places To Visit In Agra

 2. Jaipur